mattamx/Projects/Sprint 13 - Time Series/README.md

 #### Results

 After training various models and tuning their hyperparameters we found the gradient boosting techniques gave us better RMSE results in comparison to the regression models initially deployed.
-We selected the LightGBM model as our ideal model due to the overall advantages of LGBM parameter tuning (e.g., boosting) and the flexibility from introducing of more features/pattern complexity.
+We selected the LightGBM model as our ideal model due to the overall advantages of LGBM parameter tuning and the flexibility from introducing of more features/pattern complexity.

 Our achieved RMSE value was that of ~44.
 This was partially achieved by tuning the `max_lag` and `rolling_mean` parameters crafted from feature creation.
 These parameters seem to have played a significant role (compared to some of the hyperparameters) in getting the RMSE near the target value.